MohaSalem/MohaSalem/README.md

 <div align="center">

-  **I am currently working as a Mobile Developer, developing and supporting THE END llc. android and ios mobile application using Xamarin.Forms, .Net, C#, XAML, Xamarin and Microsoft Azure Cloud Services.
-I also had hands-on experience using Java, Spring Boot, Spring MVC, Maven , Java Server Pages (JSP) and Bootstrap.**
+  **I am currently working as a Software Engineer at Playtech!
+    Also as a Mobile Developer, developing and supporting THE END llc.
+Android and iOS mobile application.**

 </div>